jorisstrix/StrixNLUXUpgrades/README.md

 ## Usage

 1. In Administration → Shopping Experiences, add the block from category Strix Advanced CMS or replace an element in an existing block with Strix: Latest Orders.
+    - The amount of last orders to show can be configured in the element settings.
+Default is the latest 3.
-2. The element renders only for logged-in customers.
-Guests see nothing.
+2. The element renders only for logged-in customers with Orders.
+Guests and customer without orders see nothing.
 3. The title row includes a link to the My Account Order list.
 Optional total order count can be shown next to the link.

 ## Translations